 New Emergency Department, Outpatient Facility, Orthopedic and Rehab Center to meet your health care needs.

 Johnson Memorial Health has begun construction on a new, state-of-the-art emergency/outpatient services facility and has recently completed a new, comprehensive rehabilitation center on the hospital's campus in Franklin.

 The $42 million project, the largest in Johnson Memorial Health’s history, will completely re-shape the campus.

 A new emergency/outpatient services addition will feature a 17,400 square-foot emergency department and more than 33,000 square feet of additional space for outpatient services including radiology, laboratory and wellness activities.

-A new rehabilitation center that contains 20,400 square feet that houses physical, occupational and speech therapy/rehabilitation services as well as orthopedic care services.
+A new rehabilitation center that contains 20,400 square feet that houses physical, occupational and speech therapy/rehabilitation services as well as orthopedic care services opened in December 2017.

-To make way for the new emergency/outpatient services facility, contractors are demolishing the oldest part of the hospital.
-Built as the original Johnson County Memorial Hospital in 1947, the aging structure currently houses JMH administrative offices and other non-clinical departments.
+To make way for the new emergency/outpatient services facility, contractors have taken down the oldest part of the hospital.
+Built as the original and beloved Johnson County Memorial Hospital in 1947, the aging structure last housed JMH administrative offices and other non-clinical departments.

 The project will include a new 17,400 square foot emergency department with a new ambulance drive and bay, to be located on the southeast side of the campus.